fgrehm/docker-phantomjs2/README.md

 The smallest PhantomJS 2.0 image (<120mb) you'll find on Docker Hub.

 :warning: This is an experiment.
-Some initial testing showed me that the [examples](https://github.com/ariya/phantomjs/tree/master/examples) provided by the PhantomJS project itself are working fine but it doesn't mean it will work for all use cases :warning:
+Some initial testing showed me that some [examples](https://github.com/ariya/phantomjs/tree/master/examples) provided by the PhantomJS project itself are working fine but it doesn't mean it will work for all use cases :warning: